7 Essential Warm Up Exercises For Pickleball (2024)

 Arm Circles

-Torso Twists
+Core Twists

-To perform torso twists, stand with your feet shoulder-width apart and your arms extended out to the sides.
-Keeping your lower body stable, twist your upper body to the left, then to the right.
-Repeat this movement for several repetitions, focusing on maintaining a strong core and smooth, controlled movements.
+To perform core twists, stand with your feet shoulder-width apart and your arms extended out to the sides.
+Keep your lower body stable (meaning twist from above the hips), twist your upper body to the left, then to the right.

 Shoulder Rolls